mathieucarbou/YaSolR/docs/benefits.md

 - a fast measurement speed (the faster the better)
 - a fast adjustment speed (the faster the better)

-**YaSolR is the only router capable of taking about 20 measurements per second, processing them to adjust the power to the grid at least 3 times per second, and doing all of this with a very low latency.**
+**YaSolR is capable of taking about 20 measurements per second, processing them to adjust the power to the grid at least 3 times per second, and doing all of this with a very low latency.**

 Other routers usually react each second or even every 2 seconds.